chriskonnertz/DeepLy/README.md

  and makes use of the methods of the alternative HTTP client.
 Then use `$deepLy->setHttpClient($yourHttpClient)` to inject it.

 Support for Guzzle is available out-of-the-box.
-Make sure you have installed Guzzle, then copy this code and paste it right after you instantiate DeepLy:
+Make sure you have installed Guzzle (preferably via Composer), then copy this code and paste it right after you instantiate DeepLy:

 ```php